hinto-janai/someday/README.md

 // Writer writes some data, but does not commit. w.add(PatchVec::Push("b"));
-// Nothing commited, data still the same everywhere. let data: &Vec<&str> = w.data();
+// Nothing committed, data still the same everywhere. let data: &Vec<&str> = w.data();
 assert_eq!(*data, vec!["a"]);
 // Patches not yet commit: